 These parameters include the frequency and level of the input signal, the bandwidth applied, and the gain applied.
 Without knowing these, it’s difficult to make like-for-like comparisons between different THD+N specifications.

 Most modern interfaces produce low levels of harmonic distortion based on their THD+N specifications—often in the range of 0.005% or lower.
-This translates to inaudible distortion when compared with sounds that have a loudness similar to that of a busy street.
+This translates to inaudible distortion when compared with sounds that have a loudness similar to a busy street.